adamlui/ai-apps/chatgpt-auto-refresh/docs/README.md

 ## 🧠 Contributors

-This project exists thanks to code, translations, issues & ideas from the following contributors:
+This project exists thanks to code, testing, issues, translations & ideas from the following contributors:

 <div align="center">